TheRenegadeCoder/sample-programs-website/sources/programs/quine/whitespace/how-to-implement-the-solution.md

 where:

-- T is the number of bytes in R.
+- T is the number of values in R.
-- r<sub>i</sub> is the ith byte of R.
+- r<sub>i</sub> is the ith value of R.

 P is a very large number: 125 base-10 digits!